christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 <img width="70%" height="auto" src="/scenarios/ressources/rf-logo.excalidraw.png" alt="Russian Ground forces">
 </p>
 <p>
-While not part of the true event timeline, your campaign might require the Russian Federation to intervene.
+While not part of the "true" event timeline, your campaign might require the Russian Federation to intervene.
 This is a first draft of a russian Batallion Tactical Group (BTG) that will be expanded on in the next scenario.
 <br><br>